fortanix/enclaveos-signer/README.md

 enclaveos-singer is an independent utitiliy to sign IBM Cloud Data Shield convertered containers with your Intel enclave production signing key.
 Please follow code-signing guidelines/rituals from your organization while using this tool.

 # Prerequisite
 You need to get a production enclave signing key from Intel to use this tool.
-Follow the instructon below to submit a request to intel. https://software.intel.com/en-us/sgx/request-license Also, you may would have to assing ISVSVN and ISVPRODID paramaters for your applicaiton.
+Follow the instructon below to submit a request to intel. https://software.intel.com/en-us/sgx/request-license Also, you would have to assing ISVSVN and ISVPRODID paramaters for your applicaiton.
 Intel SGX documentation provides more information on these fields. https://software.intel.com/en-us/blogs/2016/12/20/overview-of-an-intel-software-guard-extensions-enclave-life-cycle

 # Installation